Sparse Data-Driven Random Projection in Regression for High-Dimensional Data: Methods

 In the following, we want to verify above considerations and the obtained bound by evaluating the prediction performance of different projections in a small simulation example, where we use the setting from Example~\ref{ex:data_setting} again.
 When $\Phi\in\mathbb{R}^{m \times p}$ is the selected random projection matrix, we fit an ordinary least-squares model to the responses $y_i$ on the reduced predictors $z_i=\Phi x_i$ to obtain predictions for $n_{test}=100$ new predictor observations.
 These predictions are evaluated by the mean squared prediction error MSPE.
-We set the reduced dimension to the true number of active variables $m=a=100$ and compare $\Phi$ chosen Gaussian with iid $N(0,1)$ entries, Sparse from \eqref{eq:sparseRMgen} with $\psi=1/3$, and the following three versions from our Definition~\ref{def:RP_CW}: SparseCW with standard random sign diagonal elements, SparseCWSign with $d_j=\text{sign}(\hat\beta_{\text{HOLP},j})$ and SparseCWHolp with $d_j=\hat\beta_{\text{HOLP},j}$.
-Additionally, we look at regression with HOLP, which uses the full predictors, and two oracles SparseCWSignB from Definition~\ref{def:RP_CW} with $d_j=\text{sign}(\beta)$ and SparseCWBeta with $d_j=\beta_j$ with the full-rank adaptions proposed in Theorem~\ref{theorem:1}.
-Figure~\ref{fig:RPrMSPE} shows prediction performance of these different projections and HOLP for $100$ replications.
+We set the reduced dimension to the true number of active variables $m=a=100$ and compare $\Phi$ chosen Gaussian with iid $N(0,1)$ entries, Sparse from \eqref{eq:sparseRMgen} with $\psi=1/3$, and the following three versions from our Definition~\ref{def:RP_CW}: SparseCW with standard random sign diagonal elements, SparseCWSignH with $d_j=\text{sign}(\hat\beta_{\text{HOLP},j})$ and SparseCWHolp with $d_j=\hat\beta_{\text{HOLP},j}$.
+Additionally, we look at two oracles SparseCWSignB from Definition~\ref{def:RP_CW} with $d_j=\text{sign}(\beta_j)$ and SparseCWBeta with $d_j=\beta_j$ with the full-rank adaptions proposed in Theorem~\ref{theorem:1}.
+Figure~\ref{fig:RPrMSPE} shows prediction performance of these different projections for $100$ replications.
 We also plot the theoretical lower bound $C_\text{Th1}$ from Theorem~\ref{theorem:1} from the best oracle to SparseCW with random signs and see that the difference is actually higher.
-The conventional random projections stay well above this bound, while our proposed random projections using the HOLP-coefficient manage to stay within the bound to the oracle's performance.
-SparseCWHolp is able to produce predictions that are as good as the ones from the HOLP model using all variables, and for both the oracle and our proposed random projection using the sign-information instead of the coefficients performs similar but slightly worse.
+The conventional random projections stay well above this bound, while our proposed random projections using the HOLP-coefficient manage to stay within the bound to the oracle's performance, with random projection using the sign-information (SparseCWSignH) instead of the coefficients performing only slightly worse than SparseCWHolp.